R-Rothrock/R-Rothrock/README.md

   private:

-    std::vector<std::string> thoughts = {"Why are you so interested in my Github profile?", "\"; DROP TABLE accounts ;-- get wrecked idiot"};
+    std::vector<std::string> thoughts = {"Why are you so interested in my Github profile that you read this far down?", "\"; DROP TABLE accounts ;-- get wrecked idiot"};
 }
 ```